larray-project/larray/doc/source/tutorial/getting_started.rst

     # display metadata
     pop.meta

-To get a short summary an array, type:
+To get a short summary of an array, type:

 .. ipython:: python